 Keeping the outside unit clear of tree branches, bushes and other foliage within a few feet.
 This will prevent foreign objects from entering the unit and keep the area clear for maintenance.

-Reasons Why You Should Schedule Annual AC Maintenance
+Reasons Why You Should Schedule Annual Air Conditioner Maintenance in Madison

 In the age of non-stop, in-your-face digital advertising, the difference between a necessity and a non-essential service is often blurred.
 If you bought into every consumer commodity thrown at you, you’d be drinking Pepsi and eating McDonalds for three meals a day and stay lovin’ it the whole time.
 But here at Southport Home Services, we know firsthand that regular maintenance actually is crucial for the performance of any type of machinery.
 Air conditioning units are no exception to this rule, and the benefits of regular AC maintenance can be felt by any homeowner.

 By calling for periodic AC maintenance, you will be able to:

 Maximize Efficiency & Minimize Cost: If you had your AC installed properly, it will run for years.
 However, even machines that are built to run for years still need a check-up once in awhile to continue operating at peak performance.
 With an air conditioner, there’s no check engine light to let you know that somethings wrong, there’s just a decrease in efficiency and an increase in cooling costs.
 Every year you skip maintenance, your unit’s operating efficiency can decrease by 5%.
 Over time, your HVAC system accumulates debris on crucial components.
 The indoor evaporator coils collect dust, while the outdoor condenser coils gather dirt, grass trimmings, and leaves.
 This build-up can impede airflow and block heat transfer, but can easily be prevented with regular maintenance—saving you up to 15% in cooling costs over time!